andrew-johnson-4/perplexity/categorical_prelude.md

 # Notes
 - ≤ ≥ + - || ⊥: These categories exist to describe soundness holes.
-A soundness hole occurs when you can prove both True and False.
+A soundness hole occurs when you can prove both True and False or when the type system refuses to normalize.
 Minimally, to eliminate a soundness hole, a prelude must somehow prune either all True or all False constructions from each Judgement.

 # References
 - [Categorial Foundations of Mathematics](https://ncatlab.org/nlab/show/foundation%20of%20mathematics)